informalsystems/quartz/docs/getting_started.md

 make install-test-binary
 ```

+You can now start the node either using this version of `neutrond` or using
+Docker.

-To use this version of `neutrond` to run the node, you'll have to setup your
+To use your local `neutrond` to run the node, you'll have to setup your
 config and genesis files.
-See the [neutrond setup guide](/docs/neutrond_setup.md), and then return back here.
+See the [neutrond setup guide](/docs/neutrond_setup.md), and then return back here and
+skip down to the bottom of this section.

-Alternatively, you can start the node more simply using docker:
+Alternatively, you can start the node using docker.

+If you're on Mac using Docker Desktop, make sure to enable [host networking](https://docs.docker.com/engine/network/drivers/host/?uuid=67f19d61-ae59-4996-9060-01ebef9a586c%0A#docker-desktop).

+Then:

 ```bash
 cd docker